nain-F49FF806/sharepaste.oo/README.md

 ## Quick start

+### Rust

+Open up the project in your favorite editor and poke around the Cargo workspace under `rust/`!
+All of the code is in `foobar/src/lib.rs`, including several unit tests to demonstrate the Rust API.

 ### iOS

 Before opening up the Swift package in Xcode, you'll probably want to build the Rust core.